hitarth-gg/cph-personal-edition/README.md

 ### Personal Additions :
-- New setting added for CodeForces : Cph › General: Use Full Code Forces Name
+- New setting added for CodeForces : Cph › General: Use Full Code Forces Name.
+Directly saves problem name like (144C- Some Problem Name).
+Beware of whitespace characters in filename though.

 # Competitive Programming Helper (cph)